Skip to Content

 • live fish hauling tanks;

-• facilities that temporarily hold and do not feed aquatic species, excluding facilities that meet the criteria of Level IV or Level V.
+• facilities that temporarily hold and do not feed aquatic species (excludes Level IV and Level V facilities).

 Texas Commission on Environmental Quality